aidansteele/aidansteele.github.io/_posts/2024-08-05-surprising-behaviour-in-aws-web-console-session-duration.md

 Other things that surprised me when I was digging into this:

-CloudTrail will log a call to this endpoint (the event name is `GetSigninToken`), but it doesn't log the requested `SessionDuration`.
+CloudTrail will [log][cloudtrail] a call to this endpoint (the event name is `GetSigninToken`) but it doesn't log the requested `SessionDuration`.
 That feels like useful info to log: I'd like to know how often people in my organisation are using this.

 Once you have a 12 hour console session, you can extract credentials that are usable in your terminal.
 Simply open CloudShell and run this command: